 - Best Treatment During Pregnancy: Motherlove Rhoid Balm

 New York-based dermatologist Rachel Nazarian, MD, agrees.
 "I prefer having patients do sitz baths daily, which involves having them take warm baths and soaking the area," she says.
 Dr. Nazarian also backs over-the-counter products that contain witch hazel, since this ingredient is calming and anti-inflammatory. "[These products] are available in pads and wipes that can be applied directly to the hemorrhoid to help with symptomatic relief."

 Sometimes, external hemorrhoids can shrink to the point that you don't notice they're there.
 But if you do experience bleeding from your rectum, it's important to see your doctor, especially if you've never had hemorrhoids before.
 Your doctor can do an examination and perform other tests to rule out something more serious.
 There are also medical procedures to actually remove hemorrhoids in case they don't disappear.

 The best way to prevent hemorrhoids is to prevent constipation, which in turn will help ward off swollen veins.
-"Eat a diet high in fiber, drink plenty of water, and exercise regularly," says Dr. Raj.
+"Eat a diet high in fiber, drink plenty of water, and exercise regularly," says Dr. Rajapaksa.
 Examples of fiber-rich foods include beans, whole grains, corn, lentils, artichokes, and fresh fruits and veggies.
 “Taking a fiber supplement daily can help decrease straining,” she adds.
 While it may not affect hemorrhoids at a local level, it can soften stool and regulate bowel movements, Dr. Rajapaksa explains, therefore allowing hemorrhoids to shrink.

-Below, we've rounded up the best over-the-counter hemorrhoid treatments with expert-approved ingredients to help you treat your annoying pain in the butt from home.
+Below, we've rounded up the 11 best over-the-counter hemorrhoid treatments with expert-approved ingredients to help you treat your annoying pain in the butt from home.